JochemTheLegend27/CsvToJsonMapper/CsvToJsonWithMapping/documentation.md

 6. Writes the output to a JSON file using `JsonWriterService`.

 ### 2. **CsvDataJoinerService**
-The `CsvDataJoinerService` is a component that links related data from multiple CSV files using relationships defined in the configuration.
+The `CsvDataJoinerService` is a component that links related data from multiple CSV files using relationships defined in the `relations.json`.
 This ensures that records from different CSV files with matching keys are combined into enriched records, ready for JSON conversion.

 #### **Purpose**
 - **Data Enrichment**: Enhances the primary records by appending related data from other files.